datacenter/empirical-traffic-gen/README.md

 ```
 Here, the client makes requests back-to-back as quickly as possible.

+The client generates requests to roughly match the desired average throughput.
+If the desired load is high or the CPU is busy, the timing between requests may
+become innacurate and the actual throughput can be lower than desired.
+The client
+outputs the actual throughtput upon termination.

 * **num_reqs:** the total number of requests.
 ```
 num_reqs 1500